rajivharlalka/rajivharlalka.github.io/content/about/about.md

  Am part of a group of Open Source ethusiasts , [Kharagpur Open Source Society](https://kossiitkgp.org) where we conduct Workshop, seminars on Git,Linux and other Tools to spread the word about Open Source among the college students.

  Can find me anytime listening to Moozic of all sorts which have a soothing tune.
 Nah, Drums don't amuse me.
 Why pain the ear when can have a soft sound soothen the mind.
+Have been finding nature quite pleasant and like to sit alone in a garden full of trees to relax after a tiring day.

  Here's my soothing playlist for you :)